IntersectMBO/plutus/doc/docs-revamp/005_using-plutus-tx.md

 ## The Plutus Tx Prelude {#the_plutus_tx_prelude}

-The `PlutusTx.Prelude`{.interpreted-text role="hsmod"} module is a drop-in replacement for the normal Haskell Prelude, with some redefined functions and typeclasses that makes it easier for the Plutus Tx compiler to handle (ie,`INLINABLE`).
+The `PlutusTx.Prelude`{.interpreted-text role="hsmod"} module is a drop-in replacement for the normal Haskell Prelude, with some redefined functions and typeclasses that make it easier for the Plutus Tx compiler to handle (such as `INLINABLE`).

 Use the Plutus Tx Prelude for code that you expect to compile with the Plutus Tx compiler.
-All the definitions in the Plutus Tx Prelude include working Haskell definitions, which means that you can use them in normal Haskell code too, although the Haskell Prelude versions will probably perform better.
+All the definitions in the Plutus Tx Prelude include working Haskell definitions, which means that you can use them in normal Haskell code too, although for normal Haskell code, the Haskell Prelude versions will probably perform better.

 To use the Plutus Tx Prelude, use the `NoImplicitPrelude` language pragma and import `PlutusTx.Prelude`{.interpreted-text role="hsmod"}.

 Plutus Tx includes some built-in types and functions for working with primitive data (integers and bytestrings), as well as a few special functions.
 These types are also exported from the Plutus Tx Prelude.

+### Method for triggering a validation failure

 The `PlutusTx.Builtins.error`{.interpreted-text role="hsobj"} built-in deserves a special mention.
 `PlutusTx.Builtins.error`{.interpreted-text role="hsobj"} causes the transaction to abort when it is evaluated, which is one way to trigger a validation failure.

-## Lifting values {#lifting_values}
+## Lifting values for generating code dynamically {#lifting_values}

 So far we've seen how to define pieces of code *statically* (when you *compile* your main Haskell program), but you might want to generate code *dynamically* (that is, when you *run* your main Haskell program).
-For example, you might be writing the body of a transaction to initiate a crowdfunding smart contract, which would need to be parameterized by data determining the size of the goal, the campaign start and end times, etc.
+For example, you might be writing the body of a transaction to initiate a crowdfunding smart contract, which would need to be parameterized by data determining the size of the goal, the campaign start and end times, and any additional data that may be required.

 We can do this in the same way that we parameterize code in functional programming: write the static code as a *function* and provide the argument later to configure it.